Sajid064/Sajid064.github.io/_pages/about.md

 <p align="justify">

-Hello, I'm Md.
-Sajid Alam Chowdhury, a final-year Computer Science undergraduate at CUET.
+I am a final-year Computer Science undergraduate at CUET.
 I am passionate about exploring new technologies, with a focus on Computer Vision, Natural Language Processing (NLP), Digital Image Processing, and particularly research in adversarial attacks and defense mechanisms.

 </p>
  <!---